aruppen/xwot.py/README.md

 xWoT.py is a python package for creating xWoT web applications based on the [xWoT meta-model](http://diuf.unifr.ch/drupal/sites/diuf.unifr.ch.drupal.softeng/files/file/publications/ruppena/meta-model.pdf) introducded by Andreas Ruppen and Jacques Pasquier.

+For more details visit the website of the [Software Engineering Research Group / University of Fribourg](https://diuf.unifr.ch/drupal/softeng/).

 It features among others some handy tools and some example xwot devices:
  * xwot.compiler - compiler for generating a skeleton xWoT web application based on the xWoT meta-model
    * xwot.compiler.backend - different backends